Sidwell Friends School: 21st century

 In 2009, Thomas B. Farquhar became the Head of School after the retirement of Bruce Stewart.
 Following the 2013-2014 school year, Farquhar was removed from his position as the Head of School.

 In 2018, Sidwell, along with seven other Washington metropolitan area private schools, announced that they would be eliminating AP courses, citing the declining impact on one's college acceptance chances that AP courses were having, and a want to diversify their class offerings.
 This sparked the Department of Justice to launch an antitrust investigation into the schools, which concluded in 2021 after the DOJ stated that "in light of the burden on the Schools associated with the ongoing pandemic, the division will not bring an enforcement action against the Schools".

 In April 2020, the school received $5.2 million in federally backed small business loans as part of the Paycheck Protection Program.
 The school received scrutiny over this loan, which was meant to protect small and private businesses.
 Treasury Secretary Steven Mnuchin tweeted that the schools should return the money, but the school stated they were keeping it, despite having a then $53 million endowment.

-As of 2020, the school plans to move elementary grades back to Washington, D.C. following its purchase of the former Washington, D.C. school in 2017 for campus expansion purposes.
+As of 2026, the school plans to move elementary grades back to Washington, D.C. by 2028 and consolidate the whole school on the Wisconsin Avenue campus.
+This was made possible by its purchase in December 2016 of the adjacent property of The Washington Home.
+That property had been operated as a nursing home under the earlier name of The Home for Incurables.
+The Washington Home building has been renovated and the Upper School will start there in Fall 2026.